-- 2.1 The Policy document in Appendix 1, outlines the operational principles to be adopted in the management of North Northamptonshire's parks, green spaces and selected highways verges, to improve habitats for pollinator species through implementing the key actions to implement the policy. - 2.2 The policy has been developed with consideration of the council's obligations under the Environment Act 2021, which includes provisions to strengthen and improve the duty on public bodies to conserve and enhance biodiversity and to produce a Local Nature Recovery Strategy by the end of 2023, and so will be compatible with these duties.
+- 2.1 The Strategy document in Appendix A, outlines the operational principles to be adopted in the management of North Northamptonshire's parks, green spaces and selected highways verges, to improve habitats for pollinator species through implementing the key actions to implement the Strategy. - 2.2 The Strategy has been developed with consideration of the Council's obligations under the Environment Act 2021, which includes provisions to strengthen and improve the duty on public bodies to conserve and enhance

-2.3 The detailed Strategy is provided in the appendix A. It is intended that the policies in this document will be published on the council's website once it is adopted, along with promotion with residents in North Northamptonshire via the engagement strategy detailed in the policy.
+- biodiversity and to produce a Local Nature Recovery Strategy by the end of 2023, and so will be compatible with these duties. - 2.3 The detailed Strategy is provided in the Appendix A. It is intended that the Strategy will be published on the Council's website once it is adopted, along with promotion with residents in North Northamptonshire via the engagement approach detailed in the Strategy.